towerepicgames/filmato-2embed-movie-script-php/README.md

 <br><br>
 Step 5: copy that key and paste into 'files/apikey.php' file
 <br><br>
+Now upload all files and folders including "data.json" file to your website root directory
+<br><br>
 That's it! you're done, you have 50,000+ movies active on your website to watch online.
 <br><br>
 Demo: https://filmato.cfd/